 What was human life like before electricity & the light bulb?

-That’s a pretty huge question to ask.
-But we can get a small piece of an answer by spending one night in a time-traveling ethnographic adventure.
+We can get a piece of an answer by spending one night in a time-traveling ethnographic adventure.

 - Since you can’t use electricity, it will be hard to take a photo!
 So snap a photo of where you plan to be before the sun goes down.